house lock

 Fit five-lever mortice deadlocks (or their equivalent) to all external doors and you should lock these doors even if you are out for just a short time.

-A large number of break-ins occur through windows.
+Many break-ins occur through windows.
 Fit security locks to all accessible windows, i.e. those on the ground floor or near any drainpipes of flat roofs.

 When you go out for the evening, it's a good idea to draw the curtains and leave a light on in the living room or bedroom.
 Leaving the hall light on is not a good deterrent.
-Keep your garage/garden shed locked.
-Do not leave garden implements, especially ladders, lying around.
-They could help a thief gain access to your home.

-If you have suffered a break-in please call us as soon as possible at 01 613 3990, as it is often necessary to carry out emergency repairs to doors and windows to secure your home.
+If you have suffered a break-in, please call us as soon as possible at 01 613 3990, as it is often necessary to carry out emergency repairs to doors and windows to secure your home.
 To this effect our nationwide panel of repairers, Glasscare can be dispatched to your home as soon as possible following your call.
 It may also be necessary for us arrange an inspection.
 To assist you we WILL need the following information:

 • How entry was gained to your property;